RawLabo/QuickRawPicker/README.md

 ## Workflows
 1. **By rating**.
 By Rating your raw photos in QuickRawPicker, the rating score will be written into the sidecar file `xmp` or `pp3`.
 And then you can filter and edit them in Adobe Bridge, Lightroom, Darktable or Rawtherapee directly. [demo](https://github.com/qdwang/QuickRawPicker/discussions/4)
-2. **By export**.
+2. **By marking and exporting**.
 By marking your raw photos in QuickRawPicker, you can later export all the marked photo files to a desired folder.
-You can usually use this method to check the raw files on the SD card and export the marked ones to your hard drive on computer. [demo](https://github.com/qdwang/QuickRawPicker/discussions/2)
+Usually this method can used to check the raw files on the SD card directly and export the marked ones to your hard drive on computer. [demo](https://github.com/qdwang/QuickRawPicker/discussions/2)

 ## Need any help, support or discussion
 **[👉 Go github discussions](https://github.com/qdwang/QuickRawPicker/discussions)**